alishgosai/Luus-Industries/README.md

-# **Mobile App Project**
+# Luus Industries Mobile App

-Welcome to the **Mobile App Project**!
-This project is a React Native application designed to provide seamless user experience with various features including a home page, navigation bar, and interactive screens.
+Welcome to the Luus Industries Mobile App project!
+This React Native application is designed to showcase Luus Industries' products and provide a seamless user experience for customers and partners.

----

-## **Table of Contents**
+## Table of Contents

 - [About the Project](#about-the-project)
 - [Features](#features)